 The Prince of Bistritz; perhaps something of a deviant of Clan Tzimisce, he is seemingly cosmopolitan, progressive and congenial.

-Radu also attempted to intercede many times on behalf of his fellow princes to try and establish peaceful relations with the Tzimisce, although this proved to be impossible in most situations given the nature of the Saxon settlements and the acrimony between the Arpads and the Voivodate.
+Radu also attempted to intercede many times on behalf of his fellow princes to try and establish peaceful relations with the Tzimisce, although this proved to be impossible in most situations given the nature of the Saxon settlements, the ill repute of his sire, and the acrimony between the Árpáds and the Voivodate.
 For a time, the cities prospered and the Council was the toast of Greater Hungary and the borderlands of the Holy Roman Empire.
-Alas, treachery, jealousy and attrition took their toll, and the Council of Ashes failed in their assigned tasks.
+Alas, treachery, jealousy, and attrition took their toll, and by the 1190s it was clear that the Council of Ashes had collectively failed in their assigned tasks.

 Bistritz, however, has prospered under the assiduous guidance of its Fiend prince.
 Other cities can boast more wealth or more military power, but none can claim the simple stability and growth of Bistritz.
 He maintained contact with his “fellow” remaining princes through Tiberiu, and expressed his hope that unity between the Siebenburgen could be reestablished if all could put their differences behind them.
 In truth, however, even he considered that to be an improbable task at best and in any case, the runaway success of Bistritz meant that it didn’t really need its southern neighbours by the turn of the 13th century.